Welcome dear friend! Come on in for a time of reflection while we enjoy a cuppa & treat together.

 “If you are too busy to be still with God, then you are far busier then God wants you to be!”

-I have also realized, as I continue traveling on this long journey that gradually my striving has ceased.
+I have also come to realise, as I continue to travel this journey that I have gradually ceased my striving & struggling.

 Until next time,